 JasonDr.
 Jason Hoeksema, Professor

 Jason's research, and research in the lab, addresses a diversity of questions regarding the ecological and evolutionary consequences of species interactions (such as mutualism, parasitism and competition) on populations, communities, and ecosystems.
 This work is often inspired by interactions between plants and mycorrhizal fungi, but also involves animals responses to temporary wetlands in agricultural landscapes.
 See here for a description of some ongoing projects in the lab.
-A list of publications that represent the lab's work can be found here.
+A list of publications that represent the lab's work can be found here, and you can find a copy of Jason's CV here.
 Jason teaches courses in ecology, evolution, biometry, meta-analysis, mycology, and ornithology.

 [Sobia photo]Dr. Sobia Ilyas